Gaussian and non-Gaussian processes of zero power variation: Introduction

+\item A key consequence of Proposition \ref{Ex} and Theorem \ref{MartThm} is that this paper's results extend from the Gaussian case to highly non-Gaussian situations, insofar as, for $m$ an odd integer, it is easy to construct a variety of martingales $M$ with no more than $m$ moments, which are comparable to their Gaussian analogues in terms of path regularity, and for which the corresponding $X$ in (\ref{defX}) has null odd $m$th variation.
+This is explained on page \ref{pex}.

+\item It is important to note that while the base process $M$ used here is a martingale, the process $X$ in (\ref{defX}) whose variation we study is as far from being a martingale as fBm is. \end{itemize}

-\item {}[Theorem \ref{ForItoThm} and its corollary, on page \pageref{ForItoThm}].
-When $m\geq3$ is an odd integer and $X$ is a Gaussian process with non-homogeneous increments such that $\delta^{2}\left( s,s+r\right) =o\left( r^{1/(2m)}\right) $ uniformly in $s$, under some additional technical conditions whose scope is discussed after the corollary on page \pageref{coroll}, for every bounded measurable function $g$ on $\mathbf{R}$,
+\item {}[\textbf{It\^{o} formula: }Theorem \ref{ForItoThm} on page \pageref{ForItoThm}, and its corollary].
+When $m\geq3$ is an odd integer and $X$ is a Gaussian process with non-homogeneous increments such that $\delta^{2}\left( s,s+r\right) =o\left( r^{1/(2m)}\right) $ uniformly in $s$, under some additional technical conditions, for every bounded measurable function $g$ on $\mathbf{R}$,